MSJosh/documentation/Sentinel/Firewall/FTD/FTDAuxiliary.md

 ## Instructions

 Cisco Firepower logs are a great source of information, however can be quite costly when ingesting into Sentinel or other SIEMS.
-In this document I will walk through creating an Auxilary table in a Sentinel workspace and utilize Cisco ASA/FTD AMA Data Collection Rule to land FTD data into the lower cost table.Follow these steps to create the Firepower Auxiliary table in your Sentinel instance.
+In this document, I will walk through creating an Auxiliary table in a Sentinel workspace and utilize Cisco ASA/FTD AMA Data Collection Rule to land FTD data into the lower cost table.
+Follow these steps to create the Firepower Auxiliary table in your Sentinel instance.

 ### Step 1: Get the following information
 - Workspace Name